dimfeld/website/posts/svelte_query_mutations.md

 Here we also have updated the function to set an `isUpdating` flag on an item, so that the UI can mark it specially until the update is complete.

-# Multiple Updates
+# Updating Multiple Queries

 Sometimes a piece of data may reside in multiple queries.
-This mostly comes up when we have a query for a collection of items as well as a query for each individual item.
+This mostly comes up when we have a query for a collection of items as well as a query for each individual item, and the svelte-query documentation provides an [example of this](https://sveltequery.vercel.app/guides/initial-query-data#initial-data-from-cache).
 In this case, the optimistic update should update the item in both places.

 The really nice thing about handling it this way is that we also automatically handle updating the data for real in both places, so there’s no risk of them getting out of sync.

-Since we probably don’t have to handle this case in both places in every type of data, we can build another small abstraction in our `mutationOptions` function that will let us update one or both types, as needed.
+Since not every mutation will need to update multiple queries, we can change `mutationOptions` to take a list of update functions, and also provide functions to handle the common cases.

 Here's a Svelte REPL example demoing the concept.